Multipartite entanglement characterizing topological phase transitions in holographic nodal line semimetals: Review of the holographic nodal line semimetal and the c-function

 \subsection{The holographic topological nodal line semimetal}

 The bulk action for the holographic nodal line semimetal is \cite{HolographicTopologicalInvariantLiu_2018}

-where $\kappa^2$ is the 5-dimensional gravitational constant, $L$ is the AdS radius. $g$ is the metric for 5-dimensional AdS spacetime and $R$ is the corresponding Ricci curvature. $B$ is a complex 2-form field and $H_{abc}=\partial_a B_{bc}+\partial_b B_{ca}+\partial_c B_{ab}-iq_B{A}_aB_{bc}-iq_B{A}_bB_{ca}-iq_B{A}_cB_{ab}$. {Here the 2-form field $B_{\mu\nu}$ is dual to the boundary operator $\Bar{\Psi}\Gamma^{\mu\nu}b_{\mu\nu}\Psi$, which is responsible for producing the topologically nontrivial nodal ring in the system.} $m_B$ and $\lambda_B$ are the coefficients of the potential for $B$. $\eta$ is a coupling constant. $V$ is a vector gauge field and $A$ is an axial gauge field with $F_V,F_A$ their corresponding field strengths.
+where $\kappa^2$ is the 5-dimensional gravitational constant, $L$ is the AdS radius. $g$ is the metric for 5-dimensional AdS spacetime and $R$ is the corresponding Ricci curvature. $B$ is a complex 2-form field and $H_{abc}=\partial_a B_{bc}+\partial_b B_{ca}+\partial_c B_{ab}-iq_B{A}_aB_{bc}-iq_B{A}_bB_{ca}-iq_B{A}_cB_{ab}$. $m_B$ and $\lambda_B$ are the coefficients of the potential for $B$. $\eta$ is a coupling constant. $V$ is a vector gauge field and $A$ is an axial gauge field with $F_V,F_A$ their corresponding field strengths.
 The vector gauge field $V$ and the axial gauge field $A$ do not play a role in the holographic nodal line semimetal, so without loss of generality they are set to zero here. $\alpha$ is the coupling constant for Chern-Simons term. $\Phi$ is a scalar field providing the effective mass term for the holographic nodal line semimetal. $m$ and $\lambda$ are the coefficients of the potential for $\Phi$. $D_a=\partial_a-iqA_a$ is the covariant derivative for $\Phi$ and $q$ is the corresponding coupling constant.

 Without loss of generality we set $2\kappa^2=L=1$, and fix the coupling constants for the Chern-Simons terms $\alpha=1,~\eta=2$, the mass term $m^2=-3, m_B=1$ and the coupling constants for the scalar fields $\lambda_B=1,~\lambda=\frac{1}{10}$, the coupling constants for axial gauge fields $q=1,~q_B=1$.